Positive Strategies for Parents of 6-12 year-olds

 Time: 9:45 AM- 11:45 AM.
 Available over Skype, FaceTime and phone (note you would pay any long-distance charges). (for Skype/Facetime & phone add $5.00 S&H for books).

 Cost: $70.00 (Family Membership in Excalibur); $80.00 all others (includes all class materials: 2 books and numerous emailed articles for each session you attend).
 Certificate of Completion for at attending at least four (4) full sessions.
 Call 902-461-1761 for more information.

 You can also mail your application and cheque to Excalibur ADHD Associaiton, 32 Dundas Street, Dartmouth, NS.
 B2Y 2T9.

-If you want to use the phone, please, send in a signed confidentiality agreement with your payment to Excalibur ADHD Association, 32 Dundas Street, Dartmouth, NS B2Y 2T9.
-You may use this method for Skype as well.
-Please, note you cannot receive the articles without an email-address.
+If you want to use Skype, FaceTime or phone, please, send in a signed confidentiality agreement with your payment to Excalibur ADHD Association, 32 Dundas Street, Dartmouth, NS B2Y 2T9.
+Please, note you will not receive the articles without an email-address.

 Who is it for: parents, teachers, daycare workers, police officers, nurses, anyone interested in working with children.

 Positive Strategies is a course teaching people how to coach a child 6-12 years old with ADHD toward success.

-This is a ten (10) session course taught over five (5) weeks.
+This is a ten (10) session course taught over five (5) Saturdays.
 A certificate will be issued for attendance of 80% or more.